Home » Breakfast » Blueberry Zucchini Bread With Lemon Glaze

-Lemon Blueberry Zucchini Bread
+Blueberry Zucchini Bread With Lemon Glaze

 Sharing is caring!

-This post may contain affiliate links.
-See my disclosure policy for details.
+This post may contain affiliate links, see my disclosure policy for details.

 The results were fresh and delicious!
-So if you’re looking for a fun spin on classic zucchini bread, try this version!
+So if you’re looking for a fun Maine spin on classic zucchini bread, try this version!

-And while you’re at it, try my delicious Healthy Chocolate Zucchini Bread and my crispy Air Fryer Zucchini Chips!
+And while you’re at it, try my delicious Healthy Chocolate Zucchini Bread, and my Crispy Air Fryer Zucchini Chips!

 • This is a 1 loaf zucchini bread recipe.
 Perfect for if you don’t have the freezer or counter space for 2 loaves.